 Note that the structure is hierarchical, but not in the bureaucratic sense.
-For all of the talk one hears today about the demise of "tyrannical" hierarchies and the rise of "networked" organizations such as the Internet, nature does not work that way.
+For all of the talk one hears today about the demise of "tyrannical" hierarchies and the rise of "networked" organizations such as the Internet, nature doesn't work that way.

 A good example of emergent behavior is also demonstrated by a popular simulation known as "boids," in which a few simple rules result in quite complex behaviors akin to the flocking of birds or the schooling of fish.
-A good Internet site for "boids" may be found in Wikipedia.
+A good Internet site for "boids" is Professor Brakke's Web site at Susquehanna University.